Proposal for bulk measurement of braid statistics in fractional quantum Hall effect: Background

 The dynamics of QPs and QHs in the bulk has been modeled in terms of fractionally charged anyons~\cite{Halperin84,Kivelson90,Jain93,Hansson96,Hansson09,Rosenow20} which may capture certain topological features.
-However, a conceptual difficulty with the interpretation of the interference experiments in this fashion is that QPs or QHs with sharply quantized $q$ or $\theta$ do not exist at the edge of a FQH system because of the absence of a gap at the edge.
-This has been seen in explicit evaluations of these quantities using accurate trial wave functions~\cite{Arovas84,Kjonsberg99,Kjonsberg99b,Jeon03,Jeon04,Tserkovnyak03,Nardin23,Trung23,Bose24}, which find that $q$ and $\theta$ are well defined when the QPs / QHs are in the bulk and sufficiently far separated (there is a correction when their density profiles overlap), but cease to be well defined when they are near the edge of the sample.
+However, QPs or QHs with sharply quantized $q$ or $\theta$ do not exist at the edge of a FQH system because of the absence of a gap at the edge.
+This has been seen in explicit evaluations of these quantities using accurate trial wave functions~\cite{Arovas84,Kjonsberg99,Kjonsberg99b,Jeon03b,Jeon04,Tserkovnyak03,Nardin23,Trung23,Bose24}, which find that $q$ and $\theta$ are well defined when the QPs / QHs are in the bulk and sufficiently far separated (there is a correction when their density profiles overlap), but cease to be well defined when they are near the edge of the sample.
 It appears plausible that one should be able to create a lump of arbitrary local charge at the edge of a FQH system.
 The subtleties associated with the precise definition of charge in an ordinary one-dimensional chiral Luttinger liquid have been analyzed in Ref.~\cite{Leinaas09}, which shows that excitations of arbitrary local charges can be created in this liquid.
 How do we then understand the experimental results?
-Ref.~\cite{Feldman22} has addressed this issue using the Luttinger liquid approach for $\nu=1/(2p+1)$ states with a single chiral edge mode (assuming the absence of edge reconstruction).

-We argue in this article that an understanding of the experimental observations does not require the existence of fractionally charged QPs / QHs at the edges, but only that the CFs exist at the edges.
-The phase slips can be interpreted as a measure of the relative statistics of a CF in the ground state (winding around the edges) and a fractionally charged QP / QH in the bulk.
-This interpretation is free from the above mentioned difficulty, because a CF is perfectly well defined in a compressible region, and in particular at the edge of the sample.